CrowdStrike/falcon-helm/helm-charts/falcon-image-analyzer/README.md

 ### Authentication for Private Registries
 - If you are using ECR or cloud based Private Registries then assigning the IAM role to the iar service-account in `falcon-image-analyzer` namespace should be enough

-- If you are using a 3rd party private registry such as jfrog artifactory, etc then use the below param in the values.yaml
+- If you are using a 3rd party private registry such as jfrog artifactory for running all your workload images, etc then use the below param in the values.yaml
 ```
 privateRegistries:
   credentials: ""